 Even if a visitor has several questions, this structure makes it easy to move quickly between them.
 Add quality-of-life features like a sticky in-page table of contents, “back to top” links, persistent search, and a visible contact option.

 If a question isn’t answered, a conversion won’t happen.
 Make navigation obvious, mobile-friendly, and accessible (keyboard navigable, clear focus states, and descriptive headings).
-The easier the experience, the higher the conversion rate.
+Use semantic patterns like native details/summary or ARIA-compliant accordions and test them against WCAG 2.2 AA.
+This ensures screen reader and keyboard users can browse efficiently on any device.

 Think of this page as your always-available store associate.
 It should anticipate needs, give instant guidance, and make the next step unmistakable.